 In February 2017, Sheku performed an arrangement of Leonard Cohen’s “Hallelujah” for Cello and String Trio at the BAFTAS Awards show at the Royal Albert Hall, an interpretation which brought the celebrity-filled audience to their feet and which has subsequently been shared and viewed by nearly two million people on social media sites.
 He has an exclusive recording contract with Decca Classics and his first concerto recording for the label will be released in 2018.

 A keen chamber musician, Sheku performs regularly as a member of the Kanneh-Mason Piano Trio with sister, Isata and brother, Braimah as well as with the Mizuta Trio, an ensemble formed while Sheku attended the Junior Department of the Royal Academy of Music in London.

 Sheku began learning the cello at the age of six with Sarah Huson-Whyte and currently studies with Ben Davies at the Junior Department of the Royal Academy of Music where he holds the ABRSM Junior Scholarship.
-In September 2017, he will start a full time degree course at the Royal Academy, studying with Hannah Roberts.
-He has received masterclass tuition from Guy Johnston, Robert Max, Alexander Baillie, Steven Doane, Rafael Wallfisch, Jo Cole, Melissa Phelps and Julian Lloyd Webber and in July 2017, will be a member of the Verbier Festival Academy where he will undertake masterclasses with Frans Helmerson and Miklos Perenyi.
+In September 2017, he started a full-time degree course at the Royal Academy, studying with Hannah Roberts.
+He has received masterclass tuition from Guy Johnston, Robert Max, Alexander Baillie, Steven Doane, Rafael Wallfisch, Jo Cole, Melissa Phelps and Julian Lloyd Webber and in July 2017, participated in the Verbier Festival Academy in masterclasses with Frans Helmerson and Miklos Perenyi.

 T: +44 (0) 20 7957 5894